Learning & Teaching

 At St. Paul’s we believe that the use of ICT is an integral and necessary part of our student’s education.
 We aim to make this a positive experience so students feel a sense of achievement and confidence.
 All students have access to various digital technologies at school and this is used to enhance their learning.

 Art as St Paul’s forms an integral part of the school curriculum.
-Students come to the Art room once every three weeks for an hour and a half session.
+Students come to the Art room once a week.
 Every term, all attempts are made to integrate at least one Art activity into the Inquiry units that each Year level is studying.
-Sessions are primarily skill based with students continually exploring the elements of line, shape, tone, pattern and texture.
+Sessions are skill based with students continually exploring the elements of line, shape, tone, pattern and texture.
 Classes focus on building every student’s confidence in their ability to produce individual art pieces that in their own special way express a part of themselves.
 Through experimenting with different materials and techniques, and through the sharing of students’ innovative ideas, the students lend themselves to a showcase of artistic skills.

 All children at St. Paul’s are given the opportunity to study a Language other than English (LOTE).

-Through their immersion in a LOTE, students increasingly notice the many similarities and differences that exit between the Italian and Australian cultural practices.
+Through their immersion in the Italian language students increasingly notice the many similarities and differences that exist between Italian and Australian cultural practices.
 Students also notice similarities and differences in the patterns of the Italian language compared to English and other familiar languages.
-Together they learn to recognize, appreciate and respect these cultural differences as they grow in their understanding of each other.
+Together they learn to recognise, appreciate and respect these cultural differences as they grow in their understanding of each other.